Comparing Short-Term Flipping vs Long-Term Holding Strategies

 The Real Cost Structure of a Short-Term Flip

 Most investors in India rely on anecdotal broker data about flipping returns, without accounting for the true cost structure.
-Assume a property purchased at ₹80 lakh is sold 18 months later for ₹92 lakh, yielding a 15% nominal gain.
+Assume a property purchased at ₹80 lakh, sold 18 months later for ₹92 lakh, a 15% gain.
 Here is what that transaction actually looks like after costs:

 Cost Item Amount (₹) Notes